yeoman/yeoman.io/app/_includes/yeoman.wiki/Home.md

-This wiki is open for any to edit.
+This wiki is open for anyone to edit.
 Feel free to fix grammar and other things.
-For big changes, open and issue discussion it first.
+For big changes, first open an issue for discussion.

 ## Pages